x5e/gink/javascript/markdown/index.md

 ```

 ### All Containers
+Most of these examples use a `Directory` for simplicity, but these operations can be performed on any container and have many applications.

 #### Back in time
 A parameter you may come across in many different functions of Gink is `asOf`. asOf can be used to look back to a specific time, or just look back to a specfic number of changes ago.